NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 # Device Firmware Upgrade over the air

 > As a user I can upgrade the firmware of my devices over the air

+## Register and connect device

+Given I generate a certificate for the `fota` tracker

+And I connect the `fota` tracker

 ## Create a new firmware upgrade as a user